mykola-shyshov/booter-di/README.md

 }
 ```

 Okey, now we have declared set of beans and Application class.
-We will use `MyApp` in next way:
+We can create `MyApp` in next way:
 ```js
 let app = new MyApp()
 app.run();
 ```

 Yep, app instance is created.
 Let's inject some bean into class:
 ```js
 @Inject()
 class SomeClass {

   @InjectBean('apiClient')
   setHttp(client) {
     this.apiClient = client;